 The quasi-science of sex has meanwhile reinforced and legitimized the outpouring of sexual material.
 As a result, our sexual consciousness has been raised, but in a way that runs counter to the spirit of sex itself.
 Men have long made women feel insecure--now they are returning the compliment.
 The increase in the number of men seeking cosmetic surgery or penis "augmentation" may be welcomed as signs of patriarchy on the wane, but it is not clear that it otherwise constitutes any sort of progress.

 And then we talk about it.
 Endlessly.
 Foucault argues that the need to share has become a cornerstone of western discourse.
 "The confession became one of the west's most highly valued techniques for producing truth," he writes.
 "And we have become a singularly confessing society."
-That was in 1976, long before live TV programmes such as Fool Around with My Girlfriend.
-Hundreds of TV programmes, frequently of a confessional nature, focus on sexual matters, and the agony aunt pages of newspapers and teen magazines are peppered with sexual anxieties and issues.
+That was in 1976, long before live TV programs such as Fool Around with My Girlfriend.
+Hundreds of TV programs, frequently of a confessional nature, focus on sexual matters, and the agony aunt pages of newspapers and teen magazines are peppered with sexual anxieties and issues.
 "Let's talk about sex" has become less a request than a command.